caltechads/django-wildewidgets/docs/business_charts.rst

 Business Charts
 ***************

 Business charts use a subset of ChartJS to build basic charts.
-Types included are Bar, Horizontal Bar, Stacked Bar, Pie, Doughnut, and Histogram.
+Types include Bar, Horizontal Bar, Stacked Bar, Pie, Doughnut, and Histogram.

 Usage
 =====